 Many causes of head-on accidents can be attributed to someone’s negligence.
 The majority of these wrecks are due to the carelessness of a driver, but there are also cases where other parties are liable.
 Examples are public road agencies that fail to install crucial traffic markings, and car manufacturers that produce unsafe vehicles.

-Having an attorney is invaluable in determining the causes and liable parties in your accident.
+Having a Chicago head on collision lawyer is invaluable in determining the causes and liable parties in your accident.
 Insurance companies will conduct their own investigation, but they are known to use tactics geared towards their own revenue.
 Hire a lawyer who has demonstrated their commitment to injured individuals.
 Your attorney should leave no stone unturned in fighting for your full compensation.

 Common Injuries Caused by Head-On Crashes